aejmcclelland/easeful/README.md

 # taskmanager

-Backend API for Task Manager application which is a task management website/application
+Task Manager application is a backend API for task management website/application containing an option to upload images to Cloudinary.